surister/cratedb-guide/docs/admin/performance/inserts/index.rst

 ==================
-Insert performance
+Insert Performance
 ==================

 A ``INSERT INTO`` statement is processed as follows:

 - Parse the statement to create an `abstract syntax tree`_
 - Do some basic semantic validation
 - Plan the operation
 - Execute the operation

 CrateDB :ref:`calculates the shard ID <crate-reference:sharding-routing>` for every row to be inserted when executing